nametaggle/nametaggle.github.io/ref/privacypolicy.md

 ### Third-Party Advertisers

-We do not share your information with Third-Party Advertisers.
+We do not share your personal information with Third-Party Advertisers.
+If you choose to authenticate with Google (who is also an advertiser) they will receive information required for your authentication.
+We also use Google's Firebase Crashlytics to capture application usage and errors.
+We do not collect Android Advertising ID or Advertising Identifier for iOS.

 ### Affiliates